raquelgraca/raquelgraca/README.md

 ## Hi there 👋

 I'm Raquel Graça, I'm a Web Developer, with over 10 years of experience in digital marketing, also passionate about tech and business.
-- 🔭 I’m currently working at Ordway - a smart billing and revenue automation platform.
-- 🌱 Learning JS and React.
-- ⚙️ I use daily: `.html`, `.css`.